pytest-dev/pytest-faulthandler/README.rst

 Options:

-* ``--faulthandler-timeout=TIMEOUT``: Dump the traceback of all threads if a test takes more than TIMEOUT seconds to finish (implies --capture=no).
+* ``--faulthandler-timeout=TIMEOUT``: Dump the traceback of all threads if a test takes more than TIMEOUT seconds to finish.
   Not available on Windows.